 PC Components You Need to Build a Gaming PC

-There are three main components you’ll need to build a gaming PC:
+There are seven main components you’ll need to build a gaming PC:

 - A Case to hold all the components

-- A Motherboard, which is the component that connects everything
+- A Motherboard: A motherboard is a component that connects everything

 - A Processor.
 This is what processes all the information